-- comment on any matter which might have an influence on the reported figures; - comment on any areas of the reporting requirement which are not met providing an explanation of why and what plans the company has in place to meet the reporting requirements in future years; - state the number of decisions that a company has taken where they consider a complaint dealt with, but may need to be re visited.
-If there has been no such decisions, please state this in the commentary; - provide details of the number of petitions and the responses the company sent during the year, how many signatures have been included on the petition and how have these been recorded within reported figures.
-If no petitions have been received this should be stated; - state in their commentary how the dispatch date of the response is recorded. - state how complaints received from CCNI are dealt with including those received from CCNI via the telephone. - state the number of complaints received through NI Direct and the time taken for NI Direct to pass these complains through to the company. - explain their policy for using holding replies in response to customer queries in their commentary. - state any sampling method used by the company including how the sample is selected, the size of the sample and how robust it is, and the justification for using a sampling method rather than counting actuals (and when this method will be replaced); and - provide justification for the confidence grade assigned to each line including an explanation for any changes in confidence grades from previous years.
-Confidence grades should take account of any areas where the company does not meet the reporting requirements.
+- comment on significant year on year changes in reported figures explaining any factors that may have influenced figures; - comment on any problems encountered within the year, providing details of incident and actions planned to ensure they don't happen again; - comment on any areas of the reporting requirement which are not met providing an explanation of why and what plans the company has in place to meet the reporting requirements in future years; - state the number of decisions that it has taken where it considers a complaint dealt with, but may need to be re visited.
+If there has been no such decisions, please state this in the commentary; - provide details of the number of petitions and the responses the company sent during the year, how many signatures have been included on the petition and how these have been recorded within reported figures.
+If no petitions have been received this should be stated;

+- comment on its policy for recording emails/faxes.
+Where the company does not meet the reporting requirements, the company should include details of planned actions and how this is taken account of in confidence grade; - state in its commentary how the dispatch date of the response is recorded. - include details of any postal strikes within the report year; - state how complaints received from CCNI are dealt with including those received from CCNI via the telephone. - state the number of complaints received through NI Direct and the time taken for NI Direct to pass these complaints through to the company. - explain its policy for using holding replies in response to customer complaints in its commentary. - state any sampling method used by the company including how the sample is selected, the size of the sample and how robust it is, and the justification for using a sampling method rather than counting actuals (and when this method will be replaced); and - provide justification for the confidence grade assigned to each line including an explanation for any changes in confidence grades from previous years.
+Confidence grades should take account of any areas where the company does not meet the reporting requirements. - include details of any website services where customers can submit complaints to the company including the number of complaints received in this way.